Germany and France lead EU budget concerns

 Building on earlier comments by the Danish prime minister, Jensen said Copenhagen did not want EU cohesion funds, which subsidise poor regions in mostly eastern Europe, to grow.

-Dutch foreign minister Stef Blok added his voice to the Dutch PM's hostile reaction.
+Dutch foreign minister Stef Blok added his voice to the Danish PM's hostile reaction.

 "The current proposal is unacceptable for the Dutch government.
 The EU income is declining due to departure of the United Kingdom.
 If income falls, we will need to spend less," he said.